 The global ocean plays an extremely important part in the Earth's carbon cycle and thus provides a crucial ecosystem service.
 A complex suite of processes transfer atmospheric carbon from the surface to the deep ocean where it can be stored, or sequestered, for millennia.
-The deep ocean zones constitute the largest reservoir of stored carbon on Earth, storing more than 50 times the amount of carbon in the atmosphere and more than one order of magnitude more than all the carbon held in terrestrial vegetation, soils and microbes combined.139 This ability of the ocean to capture and store carbon reduces rates of increase of atmospheric CO2 and can slow changes in global temperature, plus buffers against other consequences associated with climate change, which means the ocean has an important role to play in climate change mitigation.
-Estimates suggest that roughly one-quarter of all the anthropogenic CO2 emitted over the past 20 years has been taken up by the global oceans.140 Unfortunately, the uptake of anthropogenic CO2 from the atmosphere by the ocean is resulting in the ongoing increase in the sea's acidity (decrease in the sea's pH), with worrying implications for ocean ecosystems (see Ocean acidification, p55-56).
+The deep ocean zones constitute the largest reservoir of stored carbon on Earth, storing more than 50 times the amount of carbon in the atmosphere and more than one order of magnitude more than all the carbon held in terrestrial vegetation, soils and microbes combined.
+This ability of the ocean to capture and store carbon reduces rates of increase of atmospheric CO, and can slow changes in global temperature, plus buffers against other consequences associated with climate change, which means the ocean has an important role to play in climate change mitigation.
+Estimates suggest that roughly one-quarter of all the anthropogenic CO, emitted over the past 20 years has been taken up by the global oceans.
+Unfortunately, the uptake of anthropogenic CO2 from the atmosphere by the ocean is resulting in the ongoing increase in the sea's acidity (decrease in the sea's pH), with worrying implications for ocean ecosystems (see Ocean acidification, p55-56).

 The absorbtion and sequestration of carbon by the oceans involves both physical and biological processes and ocean carbon is found in both inorganic and organic forms.
 The vast majority of the carbon in the ocean is in the form of inorganic compounds (carbonic acid, bicarbonate ions and carbonate ions) resulting from atmospheric CO, dissolving in the surface waters of the ocean.
 That absorbed by the ocean is not evenly distributed and some oceans have a higher concentration of dissolved CO2 than others.
-For example, the North Atlantic stores 23% but the Southern Ocean only 9%, while the Pacific, despite being the largest ocean, absorbs just 18% (Feely et al., 2001).141,142 Ocean currents transport warm water from tropical regions towards colder areas at the poles, during which time the seawater cools and absorbs atmospheric CO2.
+For example, the North Atlantic stores 23% but the Southern Ocean only 9%, while the Pacific, despite being the largest ocean, absorbs just 18% (Feely et al., 2001).
+Ocean currents transport warm water from tropical regions towards colder areas at the poles, during which time the seawater cools and absorbs atmospheric CO2.
 This CO2 dissolves twice as readily in cold water at the poles than in warm waters near the equator.
-Cool water at the poles sinks to the deep sea, taking with it the dissolved CO, where it may remain locked away from the atmosphere for hundreds to thousands of years.
+Cool water at the poles sinks to the deep sea, taking with it the dissolved CO2 again to the atmosphere.

-Marine organisms also play a critical role in the global carbon cycle and the sequestration of carbon in the deep ocean via the biological carbon pump.
-In the sunlit waters above 200m, phytoplankton, through the process of photosynthesis, transform dissolved CO_2 into organic carbon and marine food webs develop.
-Marine species at all levels in the food web are vital to the retention, cycling and long-term storage of 'blue carbon' and its transfer from the surface to deep ocean waters and sediments.
-As fixed carbon passes through food webs, a very large proportion is converted back into CO_2 through respiration and is lost again to the atmosphere.
 However, a small fraction of the organic matter formed in the upper ocean becomes particulate organic carbon (POC) that is transported to deep waters (>1000m), where a proportion is sequestered from the atmosphere over long timescales.
 Long-term carbon sequestration, whereby microbial degradation of organic matter gives rise to gas hydrates and carbon from decomposed plankton is mineralised to form oil, may take millions of years.
-Approximately 1% of the total organic carbon production at the sea surface is buried in the sediment.143
+Approximately 1% of the total organic carbon production at the sea surface is buried in the sediment.